Healthy breastfeeding diet

 If you think something you're eating is affecting your baby through your breast milk, talk to your GP or health visitor, or call the National Breastfeeding Helpline on 0300 100 0212.

 Vitamin D is found in certain foods (including oily fish like salmon, sardines, and mackerel; red meat; and some breakfast cereals) but it's hard to get enough from food alone.
-It's sometimes referred to as the 'sunshine vitamin' as we get most of our vitamin D from sunlight (from late March to the end of September).

 If you're breastfeeding, you should consider taking a vitamin D supplement (containing 10mcg).